Computing and statistical data analysis: remote login info

 And you're in!
 To exit, type exit.
 Now to get access to a unix environment in the first place, try one of the methods below.

-The first bench of computers in the RHUL teaching lab (closest to the door) should have cygwin installed (but as of 19 Oct this was only on the far side of the first bench, 2nd computer from the left).
+The first bench of computers in the RHUL teaching lab (closest to the door) should have cygwin installed (might work on all PCs).

-• From the start menu go to Academic applications -> Physics -> RXvt -> shortcut to startxwin.bat, as shown here.
-You will see an "X" appear in the task bar.
-(If a terminal window opens up, just close it.)
+• From the start menu go to Academic applications -> Physics -> RXvt -> XWin Server.
+You may see an "X" appear in the task bar (or it may be hidden).
+If a terminal window opens up, just close it.

-• From the same menu, select this time Rxvt.
+• From the same menu, select this time rxvt-native.
 This will open up a terminal window.

-• Login to linappserv1 using: ssh -X linappserv1.pp.rhul.ac.uk (I think -Y does essentially the same as -X. Either of these allows you to open up a separate X-window once you're logged in.)
+• Login to linappserv1 using: ssh -X linappserv1.pp.rhul.ac.uk (I think -Y does essentially the same as -X. Either of these allows you to open up a separate X-window once you're logged in.
+If this doesn't work, try -XY or -XYC)

 • You're in!
 To test that an x-window can be sent back to you, try starting a x-based application, e.g., type: xclock &